You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Kinsta$35/moPremium WordPressNoFastest response times

-SiteGround$100/moEnterprise WordPressNoGoogle Cloud C2 + Nginx
+SiteGround$100/moEnterprise WordPressNoGoogle Cloud C2 plus Nginx

 xCloudFree to $5/moDevelopers, cost savingsYesBYO server, no markup